Kenya-Rae/mani-and-me/README.md

 - Tracking on deliveries for users.
 As well as different types of shipping.
 - It would also be beneficial to add different payment options to the site instead of just card payments.
 - Sales data/ customer insight pages/reports to understand trends and making improvements to marketing decisions.
+- In the near future I would like to develope the profile section more, allowing settings, delete profile functionality.
+- Add more security to the site overall once(if) this site becomes a used one.

 ### Loaded page: